vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Planoly</h4>

-Planoly is a visual content planning tool specifically designed for managing Instagram and Pinterest.
+<a href="https://www.planoly.com/" role="link" target="_blanck">Planoly</a> is a visual content planning tool specifically designed for managing Instagram and Pinterest.
 It allows businesses and creators to schedule, organize, and analyze social media posts through an intuitive, drag-and-drop interface.
 Planoly’s focus on aesthetics makes it ideal for visually-driven brands looking to maintain a cohesive online presence.

 For users transitioning from manual social media planning, Planoly provides an effortless way to design and schedule content that resonates with their audience.